 One approach for developing a winning strategy is to work backwards from the winning position.
 This position corresponds to the base case in a recursive definition.
 If the game reaches a winning position for player 1, then player 1 wins.
 Moving back one move, if the game reaches a position where it is player 2's move, but all possible moves lead to a winning position for player 1, then player 1 is guaranteed to win.
-Continuing backwards, if the game reaches a position where all possible moves, and there is a move that leads to a position where all possible moves for player 2 lead to a winning position for player 1, then player 1 is guaranteed to win.
+Continuing backwards, if the game reaches a position where all possible moves for player 2 lead to a winning position for player 1, then player 1 is guaranteed to win.